 - Peppers Cradle Mountain – luxuriously designed private timber cabins surrounded by nature

-The Barossa Valley is one of the greatest wine regions in the world.
+The Barossa Valley is one of the greatest wine regions in the world and a perfect honeymoon choice for food and wine lovers.
 And even better, it’s located in South Australia, with the beautiful Kangaroo Island just off the coast.
 This area is one of the best honeymoon destinations in Australia for a mix of wildlife, beach experiences, wine, and luxury.

-If you want to take part in all the activities, try to visit in spring or autumn to avoid the hottest and coldest parts of the year.
+If you want to take part in all the activities, try to visit in summer, spring or autumn to avoid the coldest parts of the year.